sebsteinig/HadGEM3-ancils/README.md

 manipulation and plotting.
 HadGEM3 expects those to be in UM format.
 [Xancil](http://cms.ncas.ac.uk/documents/xancil/) is installed on [NEXCS](http://cms.ncas.ac.uk/wiki/NEXCS) and can be used to convert the newly created netCDF files to UM format.
-Run xazncil on NEXCS via
+Run xancil on NEXCS via

 ```
 ~jecole/bin/xancil